NATO’s relations with Finland

-Finnish cooperation with NATO is based on its longstanding policy of military non-alignment and a firm national political consensus.
-It is set on developing a political dialogue with NATO, improving operational connectivity and contributing to capability development, selecting areas of cooperation that match joint objectives.
+- Finnish cooperation with NATO is based on its longstanding policy of military non-alignment and a firm national political consensus.

 Finland started participating in the NATO Response Force (NRF) in 2012 and took part in Exercise Steadfast Jazz in November 2013, an exercise which inter alia was designed to test the different components of the next NRF rotation.
 Specific participation or involvement in any particular NRF operation requires a sovereign decision by Finland.

 Finland’s role in training the forces of partner countries, particularly in peacekeeping, is greatly valued by the Allies.
-In July 2001, NATO formally recognised the Finnish Defence Forces International Centre (FINCENT) in Tuusula as a PfP Training Centre.
+In July 2001, NATO formally recognised the Finnish Defence Forces International Centre (FINCENT) in Tuusula as a Partnership for Peace (PfP) Training Centre.
 This centre provides training on military crisis management for staff employed by international organisations such as NATO, the United Nations and the European Union.

 Finland also regularly participates in NATO and PfP exercises, such as Iceland Air Meet in February 2014.
 Among other forces, Finland has declared one mechanised infantry battalion group and one combat engineer unit, a coastal mine hunter and a small number of fixed-wing aircraft as potentially available for exercises and operations.
 Maintaining operational interoperability at the end of the ISAF mission is not only crucial at the military level, but also at the political level.
-At the political level, consultation and dialogue will be reinforced and flexible formats encouraged with, for instance, meetings at 28 + 6 (28 + NATO’s six Western European partners, including Finland) taking place more frequently.
+At the political level, NATO is enhancing consultation and dialogue with particularly active partners such as Finland.

 Finland plays an active part in a number of multinational projects for the development of capabilities.
 It has joined the Strategic Airlift Capability (SAC) programme, participating along with Sweden and several NATO Allies in the operation of three C-17 transport aircraft based in Hungary.
 Continuation of a related initiative, the Strategic Airlift Interim Solution (SALIS), which leases Russian and Ukrainian Antonov transport aircraft beyond 2012, is being evaluated.